techbrij/rag-ai-assistant-langchain-aaidc-project-1/README.md

 - Return structured results

 ---
+## Contributing
+If you want to contribute to improve the framework, please refer to the guidelines below for how you can contribute:

+- Fork the repository.
+- Create a new branch for your changes.
+- Submit a pull request with a detailed description of your modifications.

-## 📄 License
+## License
 This project is licensed under the MIT License.
 See the [LICENSE] file for details

-## 👤 Author
+## Contact
 Brij Mohan
 - GitHub: https://github.com/techbrij/rag-ai-assistant-langchain-aaidc-project-1